-It is a method of using event message routine as a function of Visual C# .NET.
+It is a method of using event message routine as a function of Visual C#.

 When using WndProc, the event message routine is called whenever all events related to the application are generated.